There’s Something About Normal People

 If you have ever read “Normal People” by Sally Rooney or watched the adaptation on Hulu, then you know the vulnerability, the intensity, the rawness of Marianne and Connell’s relationship.
 The 1975 captures feelings around love that are hard to place the same way Sally Rooney writes her characters so humanely it hurts.

-Stream the song on Spotify and listen to it in the context of “Normal People” to really get in the mood:
+Stream the song on Spotify and listen to it in the context of “Normal People” to really understand:

 The start of Marianne and Connell’s relationship grew in Sligo, Ireland, where home has a very different meaning to both of them.
 Marianne resents it, while Connell craves it.
 Simultaneously, they feel out of place and out of touch in the very place where their origin traces back to, and always in Sligo, they find their way back to each other.
 Each time they return home, or back to each other, we see a slightly different version of themselves connect and begin again.